-G 3.10.5 Monitoring includes the extent to which the processes and measures from the trespass risk assessment:

-- a) are working as intended to prevent trespass effectively; - b) are being implemented by staff, including resourcing required in comparison with resources applied; and - c) have introduced new risks through implementation that need to be assessed and controlled. - G 3.10.6 To support effective monitoring, transport operators gather up to date, relevant information and event data on the effectiveness of the measures implemented.
-Sources of information that can be used for monitoring purposes include: - a) National Disruption Fusion Unit (NDFU) Fusion database: British Transport Police data collected using TRUST and SMIS information (access to data can be arranged via a request to the RSSB self-service portal); - b) TRUST: Network Rail data collected for delay attribution; - c) SMIS: nationwide rail database for recording the rail industry's safety-related events; - d) Control Centre Incident Log (CCIL): Network Rail daily incident managing and logging tool; - e) Confidential Incident Reporting and Analysis Service (CIRAS); - f) Close call system information; - g) Publication of industry guidance and research, for example, by RSSB, Rail Delivery Group (RDG), trade unions or the UK Rail Research and Innovation Network (UKRRIN); - h) Outputs and good practice shared at the Train Accident Risk Group (TARG) and local safety groups (for example, Operations Risk and Mitigation Groups, also known as OpsRAMs), which may have insights on the results from risk assessments and monitoring activity of parts of other parts of the railway with similar characteristics and risks to those being monitored; and - i) Investigation reports such as those produced by the Rail Accident Investigation Branch (RAIB), the Office of Rail and Road (ORR) or internal to the transport operator. - G 3.10.7 Monitoring includes checking basic trespass mitigation measures that are already in place, including those not specifically implemented as a result of a trespass risk assessment.
-For example: - a) Boundary fencing: checking its integrity and effectiveness, maintenance and monitoring schedules, and the effectiveness of any repairs to these. - b) Access points: checking if gates are correctly secured, locked with the correct padlock, and that arrangements around key management and access privileges are correct and robust. - c) Possession arrangements: checking arrangements for possessions or on-track plant access points are suitable and robust, that access gates are not left open, unattended or unsecured, particularly when used for equipment drop offs. - d) Checking the existence and visibility of correct warning signage, particularly in those areas with electrification risk and associated signage. - e) Correct operation of closed-circuit television (CCTV) or monitoring technology: if present, that it is operating correctly, correctly located, and there are sufficient staff to monitor output.
+- G 3.10.5 Monitoring includes the extent to which the processes and measures from the trespass risk assessment: - a) are working as intended to prevent trespass effectively; - b) are being implemented by staff, including resourcing required in comparison with resources applied; and - c) have introduced new risks through implementation that need to be assessed and controlled. - G 3.10.6 To support effective monitoring, transport operators gather up to date, relevant information and event data on the effectiveness of the measures implemented.
+Sources of information that can be used for monitoring purposes include: - a) National Disruption Fusion Unit (NDFU): Fusion database; - b) TRUST: Network Rail data collected for delay attribution; - c) SMIS: nationwide rail database for recording the rail industry's safety-related events; - d) Control Centre Incident Log (CCIL): Network Rail daily incident managing and logging tool; - e) Confidential Incident Reporting and Analysis Service (CIRAS); - f) Close call system information; - g) Publication of industry guidance and research, for example, by RSSB, Rail Delivery Group (RDG), trade unions or the UK Rail Research and Innovation Network (UKRRIN); - h) Outputs and good practice shared at the Train Accident Risk Group (TARG) and local safety groups (for example, Operations Risk and Mitigation Groups, also known as OpsRAMs), which may have insights on the results from risk assessments

-- f) Heights of bridges or parapets and therefore access potential. - g) Reporting systems: checking the process for reporting, recording, and acting on incidents of trespass is clear, robust, understood and workable. - h) Stabled trains: checking the procedure and location of any stabled trains such that they are not posing a particular appeal for trespass purposes, or allowing potential access to overhead electrified lines for any longer than necessary, and that alternative arrangements to stabling under live overhead lines are made if reasonably possible. - i) Plant: checking the arrangements and location of stabled plant, that they are not left unattended for longer than necessary, that plant is not in a position outside the railway boundary where it could provide an access route via climbing on the plant, that they are not stored or positioned for longer than necessary in a way that allows potential access to overhead electrified lines, and that alternative arrangements to storing under live overhead lines are made if reasonably possible. - j) Buildings: checking that any abandoned or disused buildings are adequately secured against unauthorised access and that a plan is in place for eventual removal or demolition.
-This also applies to abandoned portable buildings. - k) Surrounding area: checking adequacy of fencing for neighbouring or boundary sites, and any potential access opportunities from bridges, roads or construction outside the boundary fence.
+- and monitoring activity of parts of other parts of the railway with similar characteristics and risks to those being monitored; and - i) Investigation reports such as those produced by the Rail Accident Investigation Branch (RAIB), the Office of Rail and Road (ORR) or internal to the transport operator. - G 3.10.7 Monitoring includes checking basic trespass mitigation measures that are already in place, including those not specifically implemented as a result of a trespass risk assessment.
+For example: - a) Boundary fencing: checking its integrity and effectiveness, maintenance and monitoring schedules, and the effectiveness of any repairs to these. - b) Access points: checking if gates are correctly secured, locked with the correct padlock, and that arrangements around key management and access privileges are correct and robust. - c) Possession arrangements: checking arrangements for possessions or on-track plant access points are suitable and robust, that access gates are not left open, unattended or unsecured, particularly when used for equipment drop offs. - d) Checking the existence and visibility of correct warning signage, particularly in those areas with electrification risk and associated signage. - e) Correct operation of closed-circuit television (CCTV) or monitoring technology: if present, that it is operating correctly, correctly located, and there are sufficient staff to monitor output. - f) Heights of bridges or parapets and therefore access potential. - g) Reporting systems: checking the process for reporting, recording, and acting on incidents of trespass is clear, robust, understood and workable. - h) Stabled trains: checking the procedure and location of any stabled trains such that they are not posing a particular appeal for trespass purposes, or allow access to overhead electrified lines. - i) Plant: checking the arrangements and location of stabled plant, that they are not left unattended for longer than necessary, that plant is not in a position outside the railway boundary where it could provide an access route via climbing on the plant, and that they are not positioned so as to allow access to overhead electrified lines.